dfbr/pythonLessons/README.md

 - Be able to start and develop a Python script in a Jupyter notebook
 - Know how to start investigating programming errors
 - Use your Jupyter notebook elsewhere
+- Understand a more complex example<!--This is doing some data visualisation, plotting points on a map from a csv file. -->

 ## Pre-requisites